gazbert/bxbot/README.md

 ## Installation Guide

 ### The Docker way
+If you want to just play around with the
+[`ExampleScalpingStrategy`](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/ExampleScalpingStrategy.java)
-If you want to just play around with the example [`ExampleScalpingStrategy`](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/ExampleScalpingStrategy.java) and evaluate the bot, Docker is the way to go.
+and evaluate the bot, Docker is the way to go.